"Warning: worktime boredom may result in internet surfing and taking

 My favorite given definition of plan:

-One of several planes in front of a represented object, and perpendicular to the line between the object and the eye.
+One of several planes in front of a represented object, and perpendicular to the line between the object and the eye."In addition to the idiom plan, also see best-laid plans"

 My plans do always seem to end up perpendicular to the line that connects the object and my eye.
 Never parallel to that line, creating a pathway in between for me to walk down, but rather an intersecting, cutting that line between me and the object.
 This leads me to question the purpose of plans anyhow.
 What precisely is the point, if the best laid schemes o' mice and men gang aft agley?
 Don't get me wrong, I can definitely appreciate the benefits that come from grander scale plans (like Health Care, Economy, Peace-keeping, you get the drift).
 Making plans on such an insignificant scale as my future seems fairly futile.
 Plans are constantly in a state of flux.
 One tiny vicissitude and the whole line shifts.
 Someone should write to Merriam-Webster and petition to have the word "fluid" added to its definition.